Skip to content

 Class members

-Never use @staticmethod, and avoid @abstractmethod.
+Use @staticmethod and @abstractmethod only for utilities that are specific to their class.
 Replace static factory @abstractclass methods with property factories, to separate the creation of an object from its API.
-Apply inversion of control.

 Ordering members